AG Hirt

 Name:

-PD Dr. Dr. Marc Hirt
+Prof. Dr. Dr. Marc Hirt

-Clinic/Institute: Institute of Experimental Pharmacology and Toxicology
+Institute/Center: Institute of Experimental Pharmacology and Toxicology, University Center of Cardiovascular Science (UCCS)

 Email: m.hirt@uke.de